-Synonymous with the iconic post-and-beam building boom of the mid-20th century, in the Greater Vancouver area, is the name Bob Lewis.
+In the Greater Vancouver area, the name Bob Lewis is synonymous with the iconic post-and-beam building boom of the mid-20th century.
 Outside of the design disciplines his name is scantily known, but within architectural circles Bob Lewis has a cult following.
-Often revered as legendary, Bob Lewis and the design/build company he built, Lewis Construction, was considered one of the most successful domestic builders of the post-war building boom, prolific in creating economical modern residences.
+Often revered as legendary, Bob Lewis and the design/build company he founded, Lewis Construction, was considered one of the most successful domestic builders of the post-war building boom, prolific in creating economical modern residences.
 At its peak, the firm is said to have been constructing upwards of 100 homes per year, most of which are still to be found across the North Shore and in some rather unexpected places.
-To date, the West Coast Modern League with its partners have identified and catalogued some 750 homes, primarily across the southern coastal regions of British Columbia.
+To date, the West Coast Modern League and North Shore Heritage, with their partners, have identified and catalogued some 750 homes, primarily across the southern coastal regions of British Columbia.
 It could be argued that, more than any other, Bob Lewis was responsible for the proliferation of the West Coast Modern movement to mainstream audiences.

 Robert Gordon Lewis was a Vancouver native, born March 21, 1917.
 During his later grade school years, Bob attended King Edward High School, living on West 8th Avenue in Vancouver with his mother Stella and sister Audrey.
 In 1937, following graduation, he took up a position as a cleaner at Vancouver General Hospital, later being promoted to an orderly.
 During this time, after having courted through high school, Bob Lewis and Evelyn Loretta married on August 28, 1938.
 They would eventually raise three children: Peter, Bonnie, and Sherry.
 By 1943, with war raging across Europe, Lewis turned to the war effort, leaving Vancouver General Hospital for the Burrard Dry Dock in North Vancouver to work as a welder and shipyard worker.
 Following the war, in 1946, records show his profession listed as a carpenter, then a builder in 1950, signalling a transition in his career trajectory towards the work that would eventually define his legacy on the built environment of Canada’s west coast.
 Lewis Construction would be founded in 1954.